 - measuring tape, pencil, ruler

-We found the best shoebox for a dollhouse is a box that has a folding lid rather than a separate, fitted.
-The folding flips out and becomes an extended floor for the dollhouse and an area for kids to play with their dolls on.
+You can make a doll house out of any kind of cardboard box, but the best is a shoebox that has a folding lid attached right to the box.
+The lid can fold out to become an extended floor for the house and an area for kids to pay with their dolls on. (see image below)

 Where to get wallpaper sample books

 I get our wallpaper sample books from the local paint and wallpaper store.
 They just throw them in the trash when they expire so they’re always happy to give them away.

 Drop by your local paint store to see if they have any that you can take off their hands.